GoogleChrome/chrome-launcher/README.md

   // * Otherwise, a detected Chrome (stable) will be used
   chromePath: string;

+  // (optional) Use the default Chrome profile instead of creating a new one
+  // Default: false
+  forceDefaultProfile: boolean;

   // (optional) Chrome profile path to use
   // By default, a fresh Chrome profile will be created
   userDataDir: string;